PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 # Example for InfluxDB V2 / Grafana installation and configuration on th pi

-The example installation for influxdb2 is based on the instructions you can find on rthe [influxdb webpage](https://docs.influxdata.com/influxdb/v2/install/#install-influxdb-as-a-service-with-systemd)
+The example installation for influxdb2 is based on the instructions you can find on the [influxdb webpage](https://docs.influxdata.com/influxdb/v2/install/#install-influxdb-as-a-service-with-systemd)

 Follow the instructions for Ubuntu / Debian.
 First you need to add the source information for the installation packages to your system.
-Run the following commands from your home directory where you have wirte access.
+Run the following commands from your home directory where you have write access.

 ```
 curl --silent --location -O https://repos.influxdata.com/influxdata-archive.key